jeche/extraparun/app/models/README.md

 String password_digest

+String remember_token

 To create a User model you need the following:

     User(name, email, password, password_confirmation)

 When creating the User model it will then check that password and password confirmation match.
 The two must match in order for it to create the user.
 Email must match the standard format of xxxx@xxxxx.xxx.

+A user has runs and goals.
+Each run has a route and each route has many points.